simonsd054c/2024-JUL-portfolio/README.md

 Home page is the starting page of the website which consists of a cover image and some detail about the company.

 ### Services
 Services page shows different services provided by the company such as web development.
+This page shows three services.